andymeneely/project-timber-wolf/rules/RULES.md

 <img src="../img/figure_trackers.svg" align="right">

-The Noise tracker mat is used for determining how many Noise(🔊) sub-action penalties your team has incurred.
+The Noise Tracker mat is used for determining how many Noise(🔊) sub-action penalties your team has incurred.
 Immediately upon entering a Noise level with an Alert ⚠, increase the Alert Bar by 1.
 If the Noise marker gets to the final slot, increase ⚠ for each 🔊 incurred.

-The Alert Bar represents the potential Security Events you will encounter in the near future.
-The Alert Bar marker (a long wooden bar) is only ever placed *between* events.
-The Alert Bar represents a lower-bound of what events could possibly occur, so nothing happens immediately when you increase the Alert bar.
+The Alert Tracker represents the potential Security Events you will encounter in the near future.
+The Alert Bar (white wooden bar) is only ever placed *between* events.
+The Alert Bar represents a lower bound of what events could possibly occur, so nothing happens immediately when you increase the Alert bar.

 The Alert bar does not go beyond its final slot.
-Thus if the team runs out of alerts, the Escape phase is initiated in the *Roll for Security* stage no matter what is rolled.
+If the team runs out of alerts, the Escape phase is initiated in the *Roll for Security* stage no matter what is rolled.

 Details on the Security Event iconography is in the *Roll for Security* section.

 These mats also have spaces for team loot and some prisoner-related tracking (described later).

+<br><br>

 ## Security Systems
 <div class="security_systems">